Nurturing leads in HubSpot (in 2020): The ultimate guide

-One really great way to understand what’s working well, is to research your closest competitors.
+One really great way to understand what’s working well is to research your closest competitors.
 What blogs are they posting that are getting traction?
 What keywords are they ranking for?
 You can make adjustments given how you may be targeting your own subset of potential buyers, but ultimately, it will most likely be really close.

 Tools that we’ve used to do this research in the past:

 The great thing is that Ubersuggest is free, but Moz and SEMRush can produce your results really quickly, as well as monitor your competitors over time.
-HubSpot also has a competitive analysis tool, but don’t share as much information about what kind of content your competitiors are posting.
+HubSpot also has a competitive analysis tool, but don’t share as much information about what kind of content your competitors are posting.
 You can check out your ranking compared to competitors by going to Reports > Analytics tools > Competitors.

 Once you have thoroughly analyzed what kind of links your competitors are getting and what keywords and blogs are sourcing those links, it gives you a place to at least start your blogging strategy.

 In your blogging tool, you’ll want to write your post.
-Remember, you’re talking to what’s important to your buyer’s wants and needs, and what can be helpful in their informational search, not necessarily how it benefits your company or using the post to sell.
+Remember, you’re talking about what’s important to your buyer’s wants and needs, and what can be helpful in their informational search, not necessarily how it benefits your company or using the post to sell.

 When you publish a blog post, make sure that these posts are going out to social media channels automatically.

-To adjust or check these settings, click on the gear tab in the upper right hand corner.
+To adjust or check these settings, click on the gear tab in the upper right-hand corner.